 Vast and unkempt, Snaresbrook offers rugged rurality a stone’s throw from Central London.

 Think of a Tube station with a tree-lined car park.
 Not that easy is it?
-That’s because allocated parking is usually the preserve of the countryside railway station or sober commuter towns; welcome to Snaresbrook.
+That’s because allocated parking is usually the preserve of countryside railway stations or sober commuter towns; welcome to Snaresbrook.
 Named after a tributary to the nearby River Roding and nestled in the self-proclaimed ‘Leafy Suburb’ of Redbridge – so named as one quarter of the borough is covered by forest and green space – Snaresbrook feels every inch the village station, but is this bucolic image replicated throughout?

 Adorned with saloons, sedans and what I can only describe as a foreman’s shed offering express ironing services, Snaresbrook station reeks of commuterdom.
 A petite village, saddled with sedate suburbia, Snaresbrook is not the kind of place where you expect to be greeted by an imposing Grade II listed Crown Court, but greeted we were.
 A short walk north of the station, the former orphanage and school has been a bastion of justice since the seventies, but our hopes of snooping round the grand building were quickly dashed.
 Not only was the Court off-limits to Joe Public unless they’re heading to the dock, but photography was also strictly prohibited for security reasons.
 It was less clear why each entrance had a cattle grid.